salcido/discogs-enhancer/readme.md

 Great for late night browsing.

 ![Dark theme](http://www.msalcido.com/discogs-enhancer/fancypants/chrome-shots/dark-theme.png?raw=true "Dark theme preview")

+### Feedback Notifications
+The Feedback Notifier monitors your feedback stats for changes and alerts you when a new one shows up.

 ### Filter Marketplace items
 This will filter out all items in the Marketplace that are below a specified condition.